You want to do a Time Machine backup.

 And how to read your backup, back off your Mac’s drive.

 So it’s pretty important.

-Why is HFS+ The Best Format For Your Mac’s Time Machine Backup?
+HFS+ The Alternative Format For Your Mac’s Time Machine Backup?

 This means that HFS+ does what it can to bypass small errors on your external drive.

 So when you have a drive that’s acting up.
 HFS+ does what it can to allow you to get to your files.

 Extra, extra useful when it’s your backup files you want to get to.

 And it’s an advantage because all releases of MacOS can read a Time Machine backup on a HFS+ drive.

 And those ‘for Mac’ drives you see advertised as delivered HFS+ formatted right out of the box.
 You can use them right away on your Mac for a backup.